NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     This essentially enables the serve-stale behavior as specified in :rfc:`8767` that first tries to resolve before immediately responding with expired data.
-    A recommended value per :rfc:`8767` is 1800.
-    Setting this to 0 will disable this behavior.
+    Setting this to ``0`` will disable this behavior and instead serve the expired record immediately from the cache before attempting to refresh it via resolution.

-    Default: 0
+    Default: 1800

 .. _unbound.conf.serve-original-ttl: